From Discrete to Continuous Binary Best-Response Dynamics: Discrete Fluctuations Almost Surely Vanish with Population Size: Problem Formulation

-{The dynamics of} a finite \emph{mixed} population consisting of both coordinating and anticoordinating subpopulations may {undergo perpetual fluctuations} \cite{roohi}{,} the characterization of which appears to be challenging and remain unsolved.
-Could the asymptotic behavior of {discrete} populations be revealed by investigating the associated mean dynamics, {as the population size approaches infinity?}
+{The dynamics of} a finite \emph{mixed} population consisting of both coordinating and anticoordinating subpopulations may {undergo perpetual fluctuations} \cite{roohi}{,} the characterization of which appears to be challenging and remains unsolved.
+Could the asymptotic behavior of {discrete} populations be revealed by investigating the associated mean dynamics, as the population size approaches infinity?

 \begin{example} Consider a population of $\N$ agents stratified into one anticoordinating and five coordinating subpopulations.
-The thresholds and population proportions of the subpopulations are respectively as follows: $\smash{(\tr{\tau_1},{\tau'_5}, {\tau'_4}, {\tau'_3}, {\tau'_2}, {\tau'_1}) = (\tr{0.885},{0.89},{0.604}, ,{0.481},{0.444}, {0.21})}$ $\smash{(\tr{\rho_1}, {\rho'_5}, {\rho'_4}, {\rho'_3}, {\rho'_2}, {\rho'_1})=(\tr{12/30}, {3/30},{3/30},{3/30},{1/30},{8/30}})$.
-For each value of $\N=30,60,120,\ldots,3840$, the population state was simulated 100 times with different random activation sequences and initial conditions. {For each value of $\N$, we considered $30\N$ steps.} For each run, the {maximum and minimum} of the population proportion of strategy $\1$ players were recorded.
-The{se values} for each population size $\N$ {are} depicted in Figure \ref{fig:finitepop1}. {As population size grows, the {maximum and minimum of} the proportion of strategy-$\1$ players get closer and eventually merge. } \end{example} Example \ref{exampleFinite} gives us an intuition that the {amplitude} of fluctuations in {the population proportion of $\1$-players decreases as} population size {grows}.
+The thresholds and population proportions of the subpopulations are, respectively, as follows: $\smash{(\tr{\tau_1},{\tau'_5}, {\tau'_4}, {\tau'_3}, {\tau'_2}, {\tau'_1}) = (\tr{0.885},{0.89},{0.604}, ,{0.481},{0.444}, {0.21})}$ $\smash{(\tr{\rho_1}, {\rho'_5}, {\rho'_4}, {\rho'_3}, {\rho'_2}, {\rho'_1})=(\tr{12/30}, {3/30},{3/30},{3/30},{1/30},{8/30}})$.
+For each value of $\N=30,60,120,\ldots,3840$, the population state was simulated 100 times with different random activation sequences and initial conditions. {For each value of $\N$, we considered $30\times\N$ steps.} For each run, the maximum and minimum of the population proportion of strategy $\1$ players over the last $2\N$ steps were recorded.
+These values for each population size $\N$ are depicted in Figure \ref{fig:finitepop1}.
+As the population size grows, the maximum and minimum of the proportion of $\1-$players get closer. \end{example} Example \ref{exampleFinite} gives us an intuition that the amplitude of fluctuations in the population proportion of $\1$-players decreases as the population size grows.
 Does this observation extend to every mixed population of coordinators and anticoordinators as the population size approaches infinity i.e., $\N \rightarrow \infty$?
 (Fig \ref{fig:diag}).
 The available results in stochastic approximation theory provide the basis for investigating this question.